Step 1: Antique Gun Appraisal

 Specifically, you should start by going to gun marketplaces like Firearmland or Gunbroker.
 From there, run a search on their completed auctions or sales.

 You can usually find this in their advanced search options.
-The idea is to look up similar listings, whether by name or through photos.
+Look up similar listings, whether by name or through photos.

 This will not only help you find the going price for the antique gun but also the model if you don’t already know it.
 It’s a great way to do some DIY appraisal, though you should consider all the factors affecting prices (like gun condition).